-These standard objects store important customer data like Company and User information in Gainsight's Matrix Data Architecture (MDA).
+These standard objects store important customer data like Company, User, Relationship information in Gainsight's Matrix Data Architecture (MDA).
 This lets the users to perform actions from other functionalities in Gainsight application directly on the standard objects.

 For example, you can perform the following actions:

-To store information about your customers.
+Gainsight Company object: To store information about your customers.
 You can store individual customer records in this object.
-Company data is used as a base record to tie back Call To Actions (CTAs), Usage Data, Timeline, Scorecards.
+Company data is used as a base record to tie back Call To Actions (CTAs), Usage Data, Timeline, Scorecards, etc.

 You can view the standard objects in Administration > Operations > Data Management as shown in the following image.

 A set of standard fields with predefined mappings are shipped by Gainsight.
 Customers can add custom fields and update schema of the custom fields.
 Admin cannot make any changes to the standard field configuration but can just view the configuration.

 Admins can add, view, edit, and delete the existing records in the Company object through Data Operation Admin page.

 Admins can import User data into the standard objects from User Management page.
 To learn more on how to import user data, refer Gainsight User Management.